 EPC contains two emission units (EUEPCFILLERHNDLG, EUEPCOVEN) relating to Rule 290 subject equipment.
-R 336.1290 exempts from R 336.1201 for those sources with limited emissions.
+R 336.1290 exempts from R 336.1201 those sources with limited emissions.
 The rule is divided into three general sections and further divided into subsections, depending on the type of emission (VOC, particulate, etc.), the carcinogenicity of the emissions, and the health-based screening level(s) of the emissions.
 Only those rules applicable to the Rule 290 emission units at the stationary source will be addressed.
+Rule 290 was recently revised on December 20, 2016.
+The citations listed below coincide with the existing ROP conditions and the former Rule 290 (prior to Rule revision).